How To Say Sorry: 8 Suggestions!

 What makes it difficult is that often the other party is also at fault.
 It takes two and there are always two sides to the story.
 You too may feel hurt or let down.

 The fact is, we’re only human, and in the heat of the moment, anything can go wrong.
 That’s why we have all found ourselves in this position.
 Nobody is perfect and we all make mistakes.
-It’s how we resolve these issues that
+It’s how we resolve these issues that matters, and ultimately can help your relationship grow.
+There are some strategies for how to say sorry.

 As a side note, there are also ‘Sorrys’ for when you’ve really screwed up.
 Perhaps you’ve cheated on your other half, you’ve lied about something serious or you’ve broken someone’s trust.
 This is a far more serious set of circumstances.
 We’ve created a whole separate article to provide you with some ideas for how to approach these problems.